ebruchez/public/Predictions.md

 ## My pending predictions

-### PREDICTION-0020: Single-core performance of the first Apple Mac ARM chips
+### PREDICTION-0020: 2020-06-30: Single-core performance of the first Apple Mac ARM chips

 - From: @ebruchez
-- Date: 2020-06-30
 - Text: "The first ARM-based Macs will have a single-core Geekbench score at least 50 % higher than the fastest available computer in its category (laptop, desktop, or performance desktop) available by any manufacturer at the time it is made available."
 - Comments:
     - Apple announced their first ARM-based Macs for the end of 2020.